mc738/dmap/README.md

 ## Tests

+A collection of tests are used to check enhancements/changes do not break anything and `dmap` provides consistence behaviour.

-The integration test suite can be found at [here](https://github.com/mc738/dmap_tests)
+* The integration test suite can be found at [here](https://github.com/mc738/dmap_tests)

-* Instructions on the settings it up can he found here
+* Instructions on the settings it up can he found [here](https://github.com/mc738/dmap_tests/blob/master/SETUP.md)

+Please feel free to contribute!